 - Like many people in adverse circumstances, Ivan Ilyich wants to know why he has been afflicted with his illness, what he has done to deserve this cruel fate.
 Does Tolstoy in fact suggest that there is any cause-and-effect relationship, that his illness is in any way a punishment for the way he has lived?
 If not, what is the larger thematic function of his illness and suffering?

-- "Ivan Ilyich suffered most of all from the lie, the lie which, for some reason, everyone accepted: that he was not dying but was simply ill" (p.
-86).
+- "Ivan Ilyich suffered most of all from the lie, the lie which, for some reason, everyone accepted: that he was not dying but was simply ill" (Chapter 7).
 Why is this "lie" so disturbing to Ivan Ilyich, and what does he really want from other people?
 How consistent is this hatred of delicate pretense with his attitudes before his illness?
 What does this whole experience suggest about Ivan Ilyich’s character, and about Tolstoy’s view of human nature in general?

 - As Ivan Ilyich’s illness progresses toward its inevitable end, his two children have very different attitudes and feelings toward him and his situation.
 What are the reactions of each of his children toward his suffering and impending death?
 Each one’s feelings align him or her with another, more prominent character.
 Who are these other characters, and what are the similarities in attitude?
 Which of these two contrasting responses, the daughter’s or the son’s, does Tolstoy affirm, and why?